Play Back

-Play Back is a 2021 Indian Telugu-language science fiction drama film written and directed by Hari Prasad Jakka.
+Play Back is a 2021 Indian Telugu-language science fiction drama film written and directed by Jakka Hari Prasad.
 The film stars Dinesh Tej, Ananya Nagalla, Arjun Kalyan, and Spandana.
 Play Back is marketed as the first Indian film based on cross time connection.
 The plot follows Karthik (Tej) and Sujatha (Nagalla), two people from different time periods who connect together through a phone call.
 The film was released on 5 March 2021.
+The director remade the film in Kannada as Gana (2025).

 Plot

 In 2019, crime reporter Karthik, who works in TV5, moves into an old house.
 The landline in his house receives a phone call from Sujatha which is intended for someone else.
 Sujatha's landline, however, repeatedly connects only to Kathik's landline.
 With no choice left, Sujatha seeks Karthik's help on her passport issue which he obliges.
 He tries to help her out but soon they realize that they are in different time periods, Karthik in 2019 and Sujatha in 1993.